Joohansson/NanoRPCProxy/README.md

 # NanoRPCProxy
-NanoRPCProxy is a relay and protection system that sits between a client and a Nano node RPC interface.
+NanoRPCProxy is a relay and protection system that operates between a client and a Nano node RPC interface.
 It makes it possible to set the RPC interface public to the Internet without compromising the security of the node itself.
 The Nano node has no built-in functionality for user authentication, rate-limiting or caching which makes it dangerous to open up without protection as this proxy provides.
 With NanoRPCProxy you can, for example, serve a mobile app or web frontend with indirect node calls.

 **In reality, it can be used for Nano wallets, exchanges, block explorers, public APIs, monitor systems, Point of Sale or anything that communicates with a node.**